tc-r/Verify-Bot/README.md

 Please make sure that before running the file, you change the 'db_name' to your database name.

-Remember, made by unknusr x
+Remember, star the repo and made by unknusr x